apalache-mc/apalache/docs/idiomatic/README.md

 If you believe, that the above points are contradictory when put together, it is to some extent true.
 TLA+ is an extremely general specification language.
-As a result, it is easy to write a short specification that leaves puzzled a human reader.
-It is even easier to write a (syntactically correct) specification that turns to dust any program reasoning about TLA+.
+As a result, it is easy to write a short specification that leaves a human reader puzzled .
+It is even easier to write a (syntactically correct) specification that turns any program trying to reason about TLA+ to dust.

 Nevertheless, we find TLA+ quite useful when writing concise specifications of distributed protocols at [Informal Systems].
 Other specification languages -- especially, those designed for software verification -- would require us to introduce unnecessary book-keeping details that would both obfuscate the protocols and make their verification harder.
-However, we do not always need _"all power of mathematics"_, so we find it useful to introduce additional structure in TLA+ specifications.
+However, we do not always need _"all the power of mathematics"_, so we find it useful to introduce additional structure in TLA+ specifications.

 Below, we summarize the idioms that help us in maintaining that structure.
 As